wcyz666/Online-VisTrails/README.md

 ##  Todos

 * abstract module
+* fix connect port: after one port is connected to a port that is not supposed to be connected, it behaves weirdly

 * file module button style should change according to state
 * add path module -- need backend